rayjolt/100-days-of-code/log.md

 **Today's Progress**: Finished the week two programming assignment.
 I now have a bona fide cat recognition algorithm.
 At the moment it has 70% accuracy.

 **Thoughts:** Finishing week two feels good!
 I didn't find the programming hard - it was just learning the new ML concepts and getting used to NumPy, really.
 I actually found the "Introduction to NumPy" programming assignment trickier than the graded assignment.

+### Day 13: 2 April 2018

+**Today's Progress**: Started on the week 3 videos, and also started brushing up on my calculus at Khan Academy.
+(Today I went over the delta/epsilon limit proof, which I vaguely remember from school, but not well enough to feel comfortable going further in calculus without.)

+**Thoughts:** Again, I'm going to have to pace myself with calculus - I don't want to study it to the exclusion of the ML course and then have to do my assignments in a rush.
+But I have a strong feeling that a good understanding of it will help me.
+And hopefully the calculus from school will start coming back once I get back into it a bit.